taido028/project-py/README.md

 ```$ py main.py```

-Todo: Add sound - Add more type of enemy - Add some bosses or something that make the game more challenge
+TODO: Add sound - Add more type of enemy - Add some bosses or something that make the game more challenge